ahestevenz/gamma-ray-detection/README.md

 optional arguments:
   -h, --help            show this help message and exit -d DIRECTORY, --directory DIRECTORY
-                        path to directory of images acquire with calibration set
+                        path to directory of images acquire with the calibration set
   -b BACKGROUND, --background BACKGROUND
                         path to directory of images acquire in background